-The historic core of the city, Jongno District is home to Seoul’s five grand palaces.
-Between the main palace, Gyeongbokgung and the second largest palace, Changdeokgung, you will find the traditional Bukchon Hanok Village area that features a collection of traditional Korean houses, called hanok.
-Just south of the village lies Insadong, a buzzing shopping area.
-Further south lies the iconic Cheongyecheon Stream that often hosts interesting seasonal events and open-air exhibitions.
-Art lovers will also enjoy wandering through Ihwa Mural Village in the north of this district.
+Here’s the historic core of the city, home to Seoul’s five grand palaces.
+Between the second largest, Changdeokgung, and the main event, Gyeongbokgung, lies Bukchon Hanok Village, a traditional area of classic Korean houses with huge curving eaves and wooden frames, called hanok.
+Just south is Insadong, a busy shopping area with teahouses and places to grab a bite.
+Further south still you come to the Cheongyecheon Stream, recognisable as the venue for seasonal events and open-air exhibitions.
+If you like art, you’ll love wandering through Ihwa Mural Village in the north of this district.